Skye-XD/desktop-icons-ng/README.md

 - [x] Integration with Gsconnect extension.
 If Gsconnect extension is installed, right click menus allow sending files directly from the desktop using Gsconnect to a paired mobile device.

+- [x] Allows dropping Favorite Apps from the Dock to the Desktop to make .desktop files on Desktop.
+The advantage is that files can then be dropped directly on the icon to launch them.

 **FIXES**